moldyn/NorMI/README.md

 ```
 conda install -c conda-forge nmi
 ```
 or for the latest dev version
+-->
+The package is not yet published and only available directly from github
 ```bash
 # via ssh key
 python3 -m pip install git+ssh://git@github.com/moldyn/nmi.git